coder/terraform-provider-envbuilder/docs/resources/cached_image.md

 - `git_username` (String) (Envbuilder option) The username to use for Git authentication.
 This is optional.
 - `ignore_paths` (List of String) (Envbuilder option) The comma separated list of paths to ignore when building the workspace.
 - `insecure` (Boolean) (Envbuilder option) Bypass TLS verification when cloning and pulling from container registries.
+- `remote_repo_build_mode` (Boolean) (Envbuilder option) RemoteRepoBuildMode uses the remote repository as the source of truth when building the image.
+Enabling this option ignores user changes to local files and they will not be reflected in the image.
+This can be used to improve cache utilization when multiple users are working on the same repository.
+(NOTE: The Terraform provider will **always** use remote repo build mode for probing the cache repo.)
 - `ssl_cert_base64` (String) (Envbuilder option) The content of an SSL cert file.
 This is useful for self-signed certificates.
 - `verbose` (Boolean) (Envbuilder option) Enable verbose output.
 - `workspace_folder` (String) (Envbuilder option) path to the workspace folder that will be built.
 This is optional.